 Franschhoek Cellars is our new favourite place to hang out at.
 The play area is outside but protected from above and along three sides by a canopy.
 This keeps the area cozy and, for the most part, free from rain and wind.
 Sit outside on sunny days to have the perfect view of the kids playing or inside the Platform Restaurant when it is cold.
 The best part?
 Child minders are on duty at all times.
 Bring a basket ball – if the weather is nice there is a basket ball hoop to enjoy on the lawn!

 Delicatessen @ Tokara

 There is no designated play area indoors at Delicatessen on the Tokara Estate BUT with Melissa&Doug’s toys in crates all over the floor and children’s books on the bookshelves you will be able to entertain toddlers at the deli on any rainy day.
-Read more about Tokara’s child-friendly deli in our post: Kiddies welcome at Tokara’s trendy deli.
+Read more about Tokara’s child-friendly deli in our post: Tokara’s Delicatessen remains a family favourite.